claytonbarnette/self-learning/quote-me.md

 - *People are software... -- Clayton*

-- *The less you want to know and understand the more I understand why I always need to know more. -- Clayton Barnette*
+- *The less you want to know and understand, the more I understand why I always need to know more. -- Clayton Barnette*

 - *Fame feeds on your soul. -- Merc.*